santonow/biopython.github.io/wiki/PhyloBayes.md

 -------------

 The first thing that is needed in bayesian (and ML) phylogenetic inference is the model of evolution.
-Current there are two models of evolution implemented: Felsenstein81 (`Bio.Phylo.EvolutionModel.F81`), which models only the stationary distribution of nucleotides, and General Time Reversible model (`Bio.Phylo.EvolutionModel.GTRModel`), which also models the excheangability parameters: the rates at which specific nucleotides are exchanged.
+Currently there are two models of evolution implemented: Felsenstein81 (`Bio.Phylo.EvolutionModel.F81`), which models only the stationary distribution of nucleotides, and General Time Reversible model (`Bio.Phylo.EvolutionModel.GTRModel`), which also models the excheangability parameters: the rates at which specific nucleotides are exchanged.